-While the Basilica Cistern is not really one of Istanbul’s hidden gems – you’ll have to wait in line to get in – its fame is a bit overshadowed by the glory the Hagia Sofia, Blue Mosque and Topkapi Palace, and it’s surprising how few people know of this magical underground world.
+Although the Basilica Cistern may not be one of Istanbul’s hidden gems (expect to wait in line to get in), it often gets overshadowed by the fame of the Hagia Sophia, Blue Mosque, and Topkapi Palace.
+Surprisingly, only a few people know about this magical underground world.

-True, the fish restaurants under the Galata Bridge may come with an excellent view, but if you’re hungry to find out what the locals eat during a stroll around town, it’s the Eminönü fish sandwich boats you’re after.
+While the fish restaurants under the Galata Bridge offer an excellent view, if you’re eager to try what the locals eat during a stroll around town, you must visit the Eminönü fish sandwich boats.

-And speaking of fish: the Galata Bridge is a popular fishing-hot spot for dozens of local men.
-From morning till evening they’re fishing, talking and well, just standing there and waiting for a big catch.
+Speaking of fish, the Galata Bridge is a popular fishing spot for locals.
+From morning till evening, you’ll see dozens of men fishing, chatting, and patiently waiting for a big catch.